<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Loading...

-Some pension plans have capped benefits, workers who have been with the company for most of their lives might not earn higher monthly payments by sticking around.
+Some pension plans have capped benefits, so workers who have been with the company for most of their lives might not earn higher monthly payments by sticking around.
 Under circumstances like these, one may opt to retire with a lump sum prior to the rise of interest rates and work elsewhere.

 Those with other assets besides their pension and Social Security may opt to take a lump sum.
 Having other assets provides enough security to afford the added risk of investing the buyout and seeking a better return.
-Similarly, seniors who plan to work full or part-time may want to invest part of their lump sum, knowing that their regular paychecks will help them weather a market downturn, he added.
+Similarly, seniors who plan to work full or part-time may want to invest part of their lump sum, knowing that their regular paychecks will help them weather a market downturn.

 Rising inflation rates may make the lump sum option more attractive compared to the monthly payments.
-Assuming an annual inflation rate of 3%, a $1,000 monthly payment today will be equivalent to about $ 744.09 in 10 years.
+Assuming an annual inflation rate of 3%, a $1,000 monthly payment today will be equivalent to about $744.09 in 10 years.
 With that in consideration, it becomes beneficial for International Paper retirees to sit down with a financial adviser and calculate which option is best for their specific case.

 Indexed annuities offer principal protection and the opportunity for investment gains when the market rises, serving as a hedge against inflation.
 Those retiring from International Paper companies should be aware of the high costs associated with many annuities and understand the details before exercising the purchase.

 Using a lump sum to buy an annuity can prove to be of benefit when retirees fear the financial instability of their employer.
-Private-sector workers should inquire about their company's participation in the Pension Benefit and Guaranty Corp., which covers a portion of their monthly benefits in the event that an employer’s pension fund becomes insolvent.
+Private-sector workers should inquire about their company's participation in the Pension Benefit Guaranty Corp., which covers a portion of their monthly benefits in the event that an employer’s pension fund becomes insolvent.

 Democratic Sens.
 Patty Murray of Washington, Tina Smith of Minnesota, and Tammy Baldwin of Wisconsin reintroduced a bill that holds sponsors of pension plans accountable for providing detailed information to participants about proposed pension buyouts.
 The bill, known as the Inform Act, urges sponsors to provide a comparison of benefits participants would receive if they take the buyout or accept monthly payments, as well as an explanation of how the lump sum was calculated.